mananyev/portfolio-performance-tracking/README.md

 Standard brokers (for example, Trade Republic) offer limited scope for analysis of a custom portfolio.[^1] Financial portals like Yahoo!
 Finance, offer analysis tools and performance tracking for users with paid subscription.[^2]

-This project provides a data pipeline that creates a simple overview of the custom portfolio, calculates it's risk-return profile (and compares it to the profile of its individual components and of the other assets in the market), tracks its performance over time, and allows building various types of analysis on top.
+This project provides a data pipeline that creates a simple overview of the custom portfolio, calculates its risk-return profile (and compares it to the profile of its individual components and of the other assets in the market), tracks its performance over time, and allows building various types of analysis on top.
 The final dashboard is shown on the screenshot below.

 ![Dashboard in Grafana](./assets/screenshots/grafana_dashboard.png)